Teofilius Matulionis: Posthumous honors

 In 2003 he was granted the Life Saving Cross and in 2006 awarded the Cross of the Order of the Grand Cross for his heroism and sacrifices.

 Beatification

 The beatification process began under Pope John Paul II on 2 April 1990 when the Congregation for the Causes of Saints (CCS) titled him a Servant of God.
 The diocesan process lasted until 1 May 2008.
 Pope Francis confirmed on 1 December 2016 that Matulionis had died "in odium fidei" (due to hatred of the faith) and approved the beatification.
 Cardinal Angelo Amato, Prefect of the CSS, presided at the beatification ceremony on 25 June 2017 in Vilnius.

-The current postulator for this cause is Fr.
+The current postulator for the cause of canonization is Fr.
 Mindaugas Sabonis.